Seduction of the Innocent: More Anti-Comics Items

 Editorial #4

 Per David T. Alexander, issue #5 contains Editorial #1.
 Overstreet suggests that #5 may be the first Marvel anti-Wertham editorial.
-However, Blaze Carson #2 and My Romance #2 seem to disprove that.
-Per GCD, issue #8 contains one of the editorials that starts with "A letter to our readers and their parents."
+However, Blaze Carson #2 and My Romance #2 show that at least two editorials were in books with an earlier cover date.

 Venus